filipelimavaz/lab3--api-java-springboot/README.md

 ## Overview

-**meajude.com** is a web platform designed to simplify the donation process for individuals and organizations.
-It connects those who want to make a positive impact with those in need.
-Here's a summary of the key features:
+Many people are interested in making donations but sometimes lack the necessary time to find a motivating campaign.
+As we know, we live in a country with very high social inequality, and as a result, there are many people in need.
+On one hand, there are individuals who want to contribute to improving the lives of those in need, and on the other hand, there are people who genuinely require support.
+We need a system to support this network of donations: **meajude.com**.

 ## User Registration